Qiskit/rustworkx/docs/source/api.rst

             added.
 Unlike :meth:`add_edges_from` there is no data payload and when the edge is created None will be used.

-        :returns indexes: A list of int indexes of the newly created edges
+        :returns indices: A list of int indices of the newly created edges
         :rtype: list

     .. py:method:: add_child(self, parent, obj, edge):